secgroundzero/warberry/README.md

 The WarBerry script is a collection of scanning tools put together to provide that functionality.

-Usage:
+Usage

+To get a list of all options and switches use:

-use sudo python warberry.py -h
+sudo python warberry.py -h